C24IO/aws-sagemaker-build/README.md

 ## Rough

 Use Cloud 9
 npm install
+npm install uglify-es
+npm update lodash
+npm install aws-sdk
+npm install uglify-es
-create S3 bucket and then change - "templateBucket":"aws-sagemaker-build-prod"
+npm install -g express-generator npm install github npm install -g npm@latest create S3 bucket and then change - "templateBucket":"aws-sagemaker-build-prod"

-## Improve
+## Todo

-1) Need for npm to create a cloudformation tempalte
+1) Remove need for npm to create a cloudformation tempalte
 2) Can we have a cloudformation template directly?
+3) Move from npm to Go/Python?
+4) Drive this using a frontend like Hortonworks Cloudbreak?
+5) Possiblity to move to Jenkins or integrate other CI/CD?
+6) Model versioning?
+7) DAta versioning?